KeralaStartupMission/Square/README.markdown

 # Square

-Simple programming exercise for teaching programming.
+Simple set of exercises for teaching programming.

 ## Instruction